 The Saddleback College Nursing Program was ranked 2nd in the nursing category of the 2018 Washington Monthly College Rankings.
 The annual publication rates colleges and universities throughout the nation based on their contribution to the public good in three categories: social mobility, research, and public service.
 Click here to view the rankings.

 To be eligible to apply you must have the following requirements completed:

 - Be at least 18 years of age at the time of admission.
 Applicants must possess a social security card.
 To enable a background check to be completed and to be eligible to apply for NCLEX licensure upon program completion.

 - All relevant official (sealed) transcripts must be on file with the Admission & Records office prior to submitting application.
 See Saddleback College ADN program Multi-criteria for Enrollment for relevant coursework.

 - Completion with a 2.8 GPA or better in the following science pre-requisites: Bio 11- Human Anatomy, Bio 12- Human Physiology (must been completed within 7 yrs), Bio 15-General Microbiology.
 To compute GPA click link here.
 Completion of English 1A- Principles of Composition I or the equivalent with a "C" or better.
 No coursework IP will be accepted.
-Grade must reflect on transcript to be eligible.

 - Pass the ATI TEAS test with a 62% or higher.
 We no longer accept TEAS version V. We only accept the first score attempt within 365 days.
 Students do not need to pay to have official scores sent from ATI to the college.
 They can attach an unofficial copy of their scores to their application.